cmuphyscomp/pi_puppet/README.md

 microcontroller systems for the Physical Computing Lab in the IDeATe program at Carnegie Mellon University.

-We are using the Raspberry Pi as a Linux platform for the Fall 2014 iteration of Introduction to Physical Computing, running the Raspbian distribution.
-The scripts in this package use the 'puppet' administration system to customize the stock configuration for use on the Carnegie Mellon campus and with the course curriculum.
+We are using the Raspberry Pi as a Linux platform running an enhanced Raspbian distribution for several courses related to physical computing courses.  scripts in this package use the 'puppet' administration system to customize the stock configuration for use on the Carnegie Mellon campus and with the course curriculum.

-This package is cloned into the following path:
+This package is cloned into the following path: /etc/puppet/modules/pi_puppet
-/etc/puppet/modules/pi_puppet

 Once installed, this package provides scripts for a student to initiate a software update.
 During the update, this package is updated from github and